 By Amanda Piril

-It’s been just about two weeks since Beaverton High School students found the doors missing from the bathrooms in the cafeteria.
-The decision to remove the doors was made at the start of December and left students surprised at the change.
+It’s been about two weeks since Beaverton High School students found the doors missing from the cafeteria bathrooms.
+The decision to remove the doors was made at the start of December, leaving students surprised at the change.

-Principal Anne Erwin made an announcement during Beaver Lodge regarding the decision and later mentioned it again in the BHS Family Update she sent out to everyone.
-In the Family Update, it reads, “We’ve seen an increase in inappropriate behavior, litter, and vandalism in the restrooms on campus,” which lead her to have the custodians remove the doors.
+Principal Dr. Anne Erwin made an announcement during Beaver Lodge regarding the decision and mentioned it in the BHS Family Update she sent out to everyone.
+The Family Update reads, “We’ve seen an increase in inappropriate behavior, litter, and vandalism in the restrooms on campus,” leading Erwin to have the custodians remove the doors.

-The bathroom entryways are designed to make it difficult to get a good look inside the bathrooms.
+The bathroom entryways make it difficult to get a look inside.
 (Photo by Amanda Piril).